 Jealousy is one of the first emotions that comes to mind when people think about swinging.
 But there’s another emotion that very few people will think of when they consider swinging: it’s called compersion, and it’s the opposite of jealousy.
 It’s a very positive feeling you experience when your loved one is enjoying something.
 It’s a form of empathy, where your partner’s good time becomes your good time, even if you’re not directly involved.
 Basically, compersion boils down to “whatever gives my partner pleasure gives me great pleasure.”

 Imagine you are eating a great new snack that you just discovered.
 Let’s share this snack with your loved one, because even though this snack is amazing, you really love your partner and want to share it with them.
 If you enjoy that snack more after sharing it with your loved one, you are feeling compersion.
 You are not jealous that your loved one is also enjoying your new favorite snack.
 You don’t resent having less of the snack for yourself.
 There is excitement and happiness that your partner is having a great experience.
 Vicariously, you are enjoying your partner’s happy taste buds.
+Or when you arrange a special sexy birthday party for your partner.
+It is their party but you also experience joy from their happiness.
 You are experiencing compersion.